 Hydrates for softer skin Traditionally used to restore skin, the essential oils and botanical extracts of jasmine increase skin’s elasticity and help balance moisture in the skin to naturally reduce dryness.
 Plus, its natural antibacterial properties protect skin from assault and aid skin’s immunity.

-Jasmine is also wonderful as massage oil.
+Jasmine flowers are also wonderful as a massage oil.
 The restorative effects of jasmine on the skin are widely noted, as are the benefits of jasmine massage oil.
-The unique properties of this plant allow the skin to rejuvenate, since the oil moisturizes the skin and restores elasticity.
+The unique properties of this plant allow the skin to rejuvenate since the oil moisturizes the skin and restores elasticity.

-Jasmine is used to relieve all manner of symptoms and diseases, including even some forms of cancer, like breast cancer.
+Jasmine is used to relieving all manner of symptoms and diseases, including even some forms of cancer, like breast cancer.
 Jasmine can even be used to clean scrapes and cuts.

 The medicinal properties of this plant, from sexuality to healing patients at death’s door, bears out the designation of this plant as the “queen of the night” by the Indians in ancient times.
 Jasmine is an extraordinary plant.

 Jasmine is used for a variety of medicinal purposes.
-Jasmine is said to either aid in the treatment of or cure a wide variety of common symptoms:
+Jasmine is said to either aid in the treatment of or cures a wide variety of common symptoms:

 - sunburns and rashes

 One of its most famous uses is as a purported aphrodisiac.
 Jasmine tea is said to be particularly effective in this way; it increases the production of sperm as well as helps in healing the causes of both frigidity and impotence.
 Online Florist and Online flower shop